 Wrapping It Up: Ready to Make the Switch?

-While the road may have a few bumps, staying patient and flexible will ultimately help you achieve your career goals.
+While the road may have a few bumps when navigating career changes, staying patient and flexible will ultimately help you achieve your career goals.
 Best of luck with your transition—you’ve got this!